 So how do you decide?

 Learning a new coding language from scratch is very much possible today with free resources available online.
-But deciding on a programming language can be a minefield as there are thousands out there, and especially so if you’ve got no idea of what you want to accomplish and where to take your career.
+But deciding on a programming language can be a minefield as there are thousands out there, especially so if you’ve got no idea of what you want to accomplish and where to take your career.

-Below we explain some programming languages to give you an idea of what they are used for, the types of job roles and the average salaries you could earn to help you choose a programming language that’s right for you and your end goal. – But before you get into the different types of languages and career prospects on offer, it’s a good idea to consider your options and define your goals, check out this helpful post to get you started.
+Below we explain some programming languages to give you an idea of what they are used for, the types of job roles and the average salaries you could earn to help you choose a programming language that’s right for you and your end goal. – But before you get into the different types of languages and career prospects on offer, it’s a good idea to consider your options and define your goals, check out this helpful post to get started.

 Your guide to programming languages and their career prospects